ToonWeyens/toonweyens.github.io/index.md

     - Pre-sale consultancy
     - Assist industry and research institutions in adoptation of MathWorks products
     - Enable them to get applications from idea to product in the most efficient way
-    - Areas of expertise: Data Science, Internet of Things, Parallel Computing and Enterprise Solutions
+    - Areas of expertise: Data Science, Internet of Things, Parallel and Cloud Computing and Enterprise Solutions
-    - MATLAB tools and resources: Live Editor, Projects, Parallel Computing, Continuous Integration & Source Control, Onramp

 Jan '17 - Dec '18
 :   **Postdoctoral Monaco Fellow**